Continuing Education Courses > Pelvic Floor Level 2B

 As a long time orthopaedic PT who was newly introduced to these assessment and treatment skills for the pelvic floor and associated areas, I realize how important this information is, along with treating underactive pelvic floor level 1.
 We can help so many more people and may be missing by pieces of the puzzle if we don’t consider what these courses have to offer!

 Katherine Rush, PT - Lees Summit, MO

 Absolutely loved the transparency and vulnerable of each of the instructors.
 They are so real and genuine.
 So knowledgeable!

 Addie Long, DPT - Lawrence, KS

 By far a great group of instructors.
-I will most different look to take another course taught by Nari and Jen.
-The class was great having their confidence and experience was great.
-They were by far the best Continuing education instructors.
-I have even been taught by having great TA’s also was amazing!
+I would most definitely like to take another course taught by Nari and Jen.
+The class was great, having their confidence and experience was great.
+They were by far the best continuing education instructors I have even been taught by.
+Having great TAs also was amazing!

 Carla R. Carrillo, DPT, PT - Clarksville, MD